 The use of probiotics in bovines has the main purpose to influence the ruminal metabolism by stimulating the ruminal microbes to maintain health and improve productive performance.
-VINYEAST – P is a unique combination of Live Yeast Culture (Saccharomyces cerevisiae) and Propioni bacteria (Propionibacterium freudenrechii).
-This novel combination influences ruminal metabolism by manipulating fermentation and ruminal productivity.
+VINYEAST – P is a unique combination of Live Yeast Culture (Saccharomyces cerevisiae) and Propionibacteria (Propionibacterium freudenrechii).
+This novel combination influence ruminal metabolism by manipulating fermentation and ruminal productivity.

 Maintaining the rumen ecosystem is a balancing act.
 By maximizing fermentation, the cow obtains more VFA for energy and more microbial protein.
 However, more fermentation means more acid production and a lower rumen pH.
 Low rumen pH can depress ﬁbre digestion and lead to metabolic disorders.
 VINYEAST – P enables to maintain the ﬁne balance between productivity and acidosis.
-Individually, the LYC and Propioni bacteria have different modes of action, but when administered in combination has greater stimulating effect on rumen ecosystem.
+Individually, the LYC and Propionibacteria have different modes of action, but when administered in combination has a greater stimulating effect on the rumen ecosystem.

 MODE OF ACTION OF LYC

 LYC stimulates the growth of microbial anaerobes and cellulolytic bacteria.
-They improve ﬁber digestion, reduce lactate accumulation, reduce concentration of oxygen in rumen fluid and improve utilization of starch supplied in the ration.
-Thus, they influence the stability of rumen environment and improve intensity of digestion.
+They improve ﬁber digestion, reduce lactate accumulation, reduce the concentration of oxygen in rumen fluid and improves utilization of starch supplied in the ration.
+Thus, they influence the stability of the rumen environment and improve the intensity of digestion.

 MODE OF ACTION OF PROPIONI BACTERIA

-Under normal conditions, nitrate is converted by rumen organisms to nitrite, which binds the haemoglobin in the blood stream and reduces oxygen carrying capacity of the blood.
-VINYEAST – P converts nitrate to harmless nitrogen gas in the rumen to improve oxygen carrying capacity of the blood.
+Under normal conditions, nitrate is converted by rumen organisms to nitrite, which binds the hemoglobin in the bloodstream and reduces the oxygen-carrying capacity of the blood.
+VINYEAST – P converts nitrate to harmless nitrogen gas in the rumen to improve the oxygen-carrying capacity of the blood.

 Propioni bacteria have cell wall structures that bind mycotoxins and limit their bioavailability in the animal body.
-Mycotoxins are then eliminated in the feces without signiﬁcant detrimental effects on the animals or any risk of toxic residues to be found in edible animal product.
+Mycotoxins are then eliminated in the feces without signiﬁcant detrimental effects on the animals or any risk of toxic residues to be found the inedible animal products.

-- Increases the milk yield by 500 ml to 1 litre per day
+• Increases the milk yield by 500 ml to 1 liter per day